reyhandagcigsu/Recommendation-with-Collaborative-Filtering---ALS/README.md

 1. [Movielens data : Consisting of 1502 inctances of movie ratings provided by users.

+## LIBRARIES AND VERSIONS
+python 3.8.10
+numpy 1.22.3
+ubuntu Desktop 20.04.4
+findspark 2.0.1
+spark 3.2.1

 ## TECHNOLOGIES
+virtualbox and ubuntu to use pyspark
 Python - Spark, pyspark, numpy, findspark

 ## ALGORITHMS